skip to content

 Information to be included in the birth registration statement

-The birth registration statement must include at least the following information [see Births, Deaths and Marriages Registration Regulations 2011 reg 5]:
+The birth registration statement must include at least the following information [see Births, Deaths and Marriages Registration Regulations 2011 (SA) reg 5 for the complete list]:

-• the name of the child’s mother and, if it is different to her current name, the mother’s name at birth (or on adoption);
+• the names of the child's parents and, if they have changed, their names at birth (or on adoption)

 Children conceived as a result of a fertilisation procedure

-The Minister may keep a register of donors of human reproductive material used in, or in relation to, assisted reproductive treatment provided in accordance with the Act and resulting in the birth of a child.
-(Assisted Reproductive Treatment Act 1988 (SA) s 15(1)].
+The Assisted Reproductive Treatment Act 1988 (SA) requires a donor conception register to be kept that records information about donors of human reproductive material used in assisted reproductive treatment under the Act and resulting in the birth of a child [s 15].

 The register contains:

-• the donor's full name and nominated contact address; and
+• the donor's full name and nominated contact address

-• the full name and nominated contact address of the person to whom assisted reproductive treatment using the donor's human reproductive material was provided; and
+• the full name and nominated contact address of the person to whom assisted reproductive treatment using the donor's human reproductive material was provided

-• any other information required by the regulations, and may include any other information that the Minister thinks fit.
+• any other information required by the Act or the regulations, and any other information that the Minister thinks fit.

 A certificate stating that a donor was, or was not, registered on the donor conception register in relation to the birth of a specified child, and purporting to be signed by the Minister will, in the absence of proof to the contrary, be accepted in legal proceedings as proof of the registration, or of the fact that the person was not so registered [s 15(5)].